grafana/grafana/docs/sources/alerting/unified-alerting/message-templating.md

 ## Using templating in contact point fields

-An example of using templating to render number of firing or resolved alerts in Slack message title, and listing alerts with status and name in message body:
+This section shows an example of using templating to render a number of firing or resolved alerts in Slack message title, and listing alerts with status and name in the message body:

 <img  src="/static/img/docs/alerting/unified/contact-points-template-fields-8-0.png" width="600px">